zulip/zulip/templates/zerver/help/import-from-mattermost.md

         exported_emoji/ export.json
     ```

-4. Now exit out of the Mattermost server.
+4. Exit your shell on the Mattermost server.

     `exit`

-5. Finally copy the exported tar file from the server to your local computer.
-Make sure to replace
+5. Finally, copy the exported tar file from the server to your local
-   `mattermost-docker` with the correct directory if it is different in your case.
+   computer.
+You may need to replace `mattermost-docker` with the
+   appropriate path for your installation.

     ```
     scp <username>@<server_ip>:mattermost-docker/volumes/app/mattermost/data/export.tar.gz .